hmrc/pillar2-service-guide/source/documentation/index.md

 - Provide HMRC with transaction monitoring fraud prevention header data.
 - Submit a UKTR, or a BTN
 - Make adjustments to a submitted tax return (if required)
 - Create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form.
-End users should own and have access to all their records created and ...be able to export these records, if necessary.
+End users should own and have access to all their records created and be able to export these records, if necessary.
 - Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
 - Make a final declaration or divert a customer into a channel where they can make it.